calmm-js/kefir.atom/README.md

 ### Counters are not toys!

 So, how does one start writing a Shopping Cart UI?

-Well, of course, the first thing is to write the classic counter component:
+Well, *of course*, the first thing is to write the classic counter component:

 ```jsx
 const Counter = ({count}) =>